 The final step summarises the choices you made while setting up your grade book.
 If you change your mind on any of the choices, click the Back button to return to the step and adjust it.
 Clicking Finish on this page completes the set up process and takes you to a Manage Grade screen where you will see a list of options for continuing work in the Grades tool:

 - Import Grades

 - Create a New Grade Scheme

 To export Grades

-Use this function to get a list of students from the Classlist.
+Use this function to get a list of students' grades in CSV or Excel format.